agrc/gis.utah.gov/_posts/2024-01-15-the-gecoding-toolbox-is-being-deprecated.md

 ## First, Some History

 Back in 2014, we released a custom python toolbox for ArcGIS Desktop called the [Geocoding Toolbox](https://github.com/agrc/geocoding-toolbox).
-It allowed users to geocode Utah addresses using our [web API](https://api.mapserv.utah.gov/#geocoding).
-It was a great tool for the time, but there are now better options available.
-For this reason we have decided to deprecate the toolbox to allow us to focus our efforts and simplify our offerings.
+It allowed users to geocode Utah addresses using the [UGRC API](https://api.mapserv.utah.gov/#geocoding).
+It was a great tool for the time, but we have better options available now.
+For this reason we have decided to deprecate the toolbox to focus our efforts and simplify our offerings.

 ## What Are the Better Options?